-Museum of World Treasures
+Museum of World Treasures - Wichita, Kansas

-Occupying a building formerly used for the Farm & Art Market, the seven year old Museum of World Treasures is an impressive addition to Wichita's Old Town.
+Occupying a building formerly used for the Farm & Art Market, the Museum of World Treasures is an impressive addition to Wichita's Old Town.
 The three story building is filled mostly with items from the collections of two men: David Karpeles of the Karpeles Manuscript Library; and retired physician & the founder of the museum, Dr. Jon Kardatzke.

 The Museum of World Treasures has memorabilia from athletes, actors, presidents and public figures going back several hundred years.
 In some cases it is just an autograph or a document that the person had written, but there are often more interesting artifacts.
-For example the scalp of Custer's nephew (taken at the Little Big Horn).

 The Museum of World Treasures' main floor features antiquities including weapons, jewelry and statues from the near and far East.
 There are even several Egyptian sarcophagi & mummies.
 Last, but not least, there are minerals, meteorites and several dinosaur skeletons.

 The Museum of World Treasures is an entertainment bargain and fun!

-copyright 2006-2011 by Keith Stokes
+copyright 2006-2023 by Keith Stokes